jschelbert/getting-and-cleaning-data-course-project/CodeBook.md

 ```

 The only remaining step - and the most important one - is to use the data to generate our final tidy data set.
-For this we make use of `dplyr`'s nice chaining capabilities.
+For this we make use of dplyr's nice chaining capabilities.
 First we group the data by subject and activity.
 Then we summarize all remaining columns, i.e. all but `Subject` and `Activity`, each by taking their mean.
-This means that for each combination of subject and activity `dplyr` filters the rows that correspond to that particular combination and then takes the mean of each column.
+This means that for each combination of subject and activity dplyr filters the rows that correspond to that particular combination and then takes the mean of each column.
 The last step is to omit the column `Activity_id` since we do not need it.
 ```R
 tidydata <- data_mean_sd_activity_names %>% group_by(Subject, Activity) %>% summarize_each(funs(mean)) %>% select(-3)
 ```

+### Usage of "wide" format
 We decided to opt for a "wide" tidy data format.
-See the discussion in the forum or this very neat blog post that explains the issue.
+See the [discussion](https://www.coursera.org/learn/data-cleaning/discussions/forums/h8cjA78DEeWtFA5RrsHG3Q/threads/-Cjtsip5Eea0DRLrrvCCTQ) in the forum or [this very neat blog post](https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/) that explains the issue.
 One could easily go to the "long" format by using the `reshape2` package's `melt` command:
 ```R
 tidy_data_long <- melt(tidy_data_wide, c(1,2))
 ```
+### Reading in the tidy data set
 For reading in the tidy data set just use the standard command.
 ```R
 tidy_data <- read.table("tidydata.txt")